raito-io/cli-plugin-databricks/README.md

 3. An admin user on your databricks account with admin access on all workspaces or, a service principle that is owner of all databricks metastores and assigned as admin to the account and worspaces
 4. Within the databricks account and all workspaces, Unity Catalog should be enabled

-A full example on how to start using Raito Cloud with Snowflake can be found as a [guide in our documentation](http://docs.raito.io/docs/guide/cloud).
+A full example on how to start using Raito Cloud can be found as a [guide in our documentation](http://docs.raito.io/docs/guide/cloud).

 ## Usage
 To use the plugin, add the following snippet to your Raito CLI configuration file (`raito.yml`, by default) under the `targets` section: